-In view of the impact of the Government Directive on the tenants in the Group's malls, the Company set up special financial aid fund for tenants in the Group's malls, in the amount of a NIS 100 million.
-As of the Report Release Date, dozens of fund loan applications by tenants in the Group's malls have been processed and the Company has started to provide loans from the fund in order to help the tenants in its malls to return to normalcy, in addition to the relief in rent and management fee payments granted as specified below.
+In view of the impact of the First Shutdown on the tenants in the Group's malls, the Company set up special financial aid fund for tenants in the Group's malls, in the amount of a NIS 100 million.
+As of the Report Release Date, dozens of fund loan applications by tenants in the Group's malls have been processed and the Company is providing loans from the fund in order to help the tenants in its malls to return to normalcy, in addition to the relief in rent and management fee payments granted as specified below.